-With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller.
+With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller and decentralizing control.
 With its wide product breadth in both rotary and linear motion, the AlphaStep family can truly support complete standardization of all motion axes within a machine or even a production line.

 - Driver input voltages

 - Available frame sizes